 - 1. Outline a timetable of events that are most pertinent to the major phases of church history. - 2.
 Examine how various theologians have influenced the ways in which many contemporary Christian thinkers understand various doctrinal topics today. - 3.
 Explain how Christianity evolved into multiple denominations and theological traditions. - 4.
 Display a basic familiarity with the major contributions that prominent Christian leaders have made in preserving and perpetuating the Christian faith. - 5.
 Evaluate the strengths and weaknesses of historical church leaders as well as the positive and negative implications of various events in church history. - 6.
 Discuss the significance of church history in a clear and accessible manner.

 Required Textbooks

 - Noll, Mark.
 The New Shape of World Christianity.
-Downers Grove: Intervarsity, 2009. - Shelley, Bruce.
-Church History in Plain Language.
-4th ed.
-Nashville: Thomas Nelson, 2013.
+Downers Grove: Intervarsity, 2009. - Shelley, Bruce L. Church History in Plain Language.
+5th ed.
+Revision editor, Marshall Shelley.
+Grand Rapids: Zondervan, 2021.

 Course Requirements and Assignments

 Reading Assignments (30%)